kktse/kktse.github.io/_posts/2023-02-09-front-kinematic-wheel-plane-control-ek20r.markdown

 The figure below shows the bump steer characteristics for the vehicle under study.
-A positive value refers to a tendency to toe out with bump and a negative value refers to a tendency to toe in with in bump.
+A positive value refers to a tendency to toe out with bump and a negative value refers to a tendency to toe in with bump.

 ![EK half bump steer in heave](/assets/images/2023-02-09/ek-front-heave-toe-gradient.png)